FCC Chairman Pai pushes for access over competition in rural broadband

 Google’s Project Loon head is getting into nuclear power

 You may be familiar with FCC Chairman Pai as the Trump-appointed monster working devotedly to dismantle your internet freedom and security, but that’s not really how it is.
-Pai is certainly on the unpopular (to say the least) side of the net neutrality debate, but in the matter of connecting underserved communities to the internet, he is sincere, as a couple recent items on the FCC docket show.
+Pai is certainly on the unpopular (to say the least) side of the net neutrality debate, but in the matter of connecting underserved communities to the internet, he is sincere, as a couple of recent items on the FCC docket show.

 The April open meeting, due to take place on the 20th, will largely focus on notices of proposed rulemaking and inquiry into reducing barriers to deployment of both wired and wireless infrastructure.The reasoning is sound, I’ve heard from people on both sides of the issue.
-Red tape at the state and city level is a significant obstacle to companies looking to lay fiber, put up new wireless hardware, and so on.
+Red tape at the state and city level is a significant obstacle to companies looking to lay fiber, put up new wireless hardware and so on.
 Here, you might have to petition the local utility and two cable companies for access to a pole or line.
 Here, it might be as simple as an online form.
 It need hardly be said that this greatly favors incumbent companies.

 Interestingly, the notice of inquiry is looking at “where the FCC could use its preemption authority to prevent the enforcement of state and local laws that inhibit broadband deployment.”
 Essentially, where should they exert federal clout, overwriting local law and markets?